Tongan Kava Ceremony-Taumafa Kava: Contemporary and Political Use

-The Taumafa Kava ceremony, in its current form, takes its form from the Tu’i Tonga’s kava ceremony, formerly known as the fulitaunga, which is the ceremony established by Lō’au.
-There are differences however between the fulitaunga and the Taumafa Kava as used by the Tu’i Kanokupolu.
-The differences reflect the status of the Tu’i Kanokupolu in relation to the Tu’i Tonga.
-The Tu’i Tonga once sat with back facing the East during the kava ceremony as he was seen to be the ‘sun’ of the world.
-The Tu’i Kanokupolu however sits with back facing West, as the traditional seat of power of the Tu’i Kanokupolu was in the Western, Hihifo, district of Tonga, in the village of Kanokupolu.
+The Taumafa Kava ceremony, in its current form, takes its form from the Tuʻi Tonga's kava ceremony, formerly known as the fulitaunga, which is the ceremony established by Lō’au.
+There are differences however between the fulitaunga and the Taumafa Kava as used by the Tuʻi Kanokupolu.
+The differences reflect the status of the Tuʻi Kanokupolu in relation to the Tuʻi Tonga.
+The Tuʻi Tonga once sat with back facing the East during the kava ceremony as he was seen to be the "sun" of the world.
+The Tuʻi Kanokupolu however sits with back facing West, as the traditional seat of power of the Tuʻi Kanokupolu was in the Western, Hihifo, district of Tonga, in the village of Kanokupolu.
 Aesthetic changes have occurred as well such as the kava cup of today made out of coconut shell was once a plantain leaf folded to hold the kava.
-Also, the tāno’a’s hanger once faced the Tu’i Tonga and divided the ‘alofi into two “hemispheres”.
-These hemispheres were separated by a rope extending from the bowl to the Tu’i Tonga along with two other kafa, sennit ropes extending to the two matāpule, whereas today the hanger faces the kava mixer.
+Also, the tāno’a's hanger once faced the Tuʻi Tonga and divided the ‘alofi into two "hemispheres".
+These hemispheres were separated by a rope extending from the bowl to the Tuʻi Tonga along with two other kafa, sennit ropes extending to the two matāpule, whereas today the hanger faces the kava mixer.

 The Royal Tongan kava ceremony is still politically significant as it is the ritualized installation of the monarch of Tonga along with the chiefly nobility.
 The king and nobles are the traditional landholders and may hold government positions within Tongan constitutional monarchy as afforded them according to chiefly right.
-Since the days of Tonga’s great unifier, Tupou I, the monarchs of Tonga have used the kava ceremony to continue to establish their political power and influence in the kingdom, arranging and rearranging traditional seating as well as holding grand kava ceremonies in which chiefs will pledge their loyalty.
+Since the days of Tonga's great unifier, George Tupou I, the monarchs of Tonga have used the kava ceremony to continue to establish their political power and influence in the kingdom, arranging and rearranging traditional seating as well as holding grand kava ceremonies in which chiefs will pledge their loyalty.
 During the investiture of Queen Sālote Tupou III at her Taumafa Kava, there were many of the high ranking chiefs who were not present as a form of political rebellion, however, years later the Queen, after much political maneuvering and hard work to attain loyalty from the great chiefs, a grand kava ceremony was held at which all chiefs from all the islands of the Tongan archipelago were expected to attend to show their allegiance and loyalty to Queen and country.
-Strategic and contemporary Taumafa Kava performance since the days of Tupou I and his great-great-granddaughter, Queen Sālote, is in effect acts of defiance against the colonial forms of leadership acquisition and election.
+Strategic and contemporary Taumafa Kava performance since the days of George Tupou I and his great-great-granddaughter, Sālote Tupou III, is in effect acts of defiance against the colonial forms of leadership acquisition and election.
 The choice to continually use the Taumafa Kava as the preferred form of installing the monarch and chiefs, is a form of indigenous agency and sovereignty performed by the native people themselves in spite of the many Papālangi, European, modes of governance as enacted in government.